alexk99/the_router/ubuntu_install_dpdk18.md

 # Install

-Latest builds of TheRouter are available only by request.
+Latest 30 day trial build of TheRouter is available only by request.
 Please contact alex at therouter.net.

 Here are installation steps for Ubuntu 16.04.